sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

  1. Prepare data in a such a manner that Industrial and Residential is considered as one class and name it else and rest of the classes will be as it is.
 2. Train your classifier with this dataset using the techniques describe in the blog.
 Script for this is available in code section under the name Ci_a_1.py
 3. Create Hierarchy of folders using creates_folder_hierarchy.py file to store the results in appropriate folders.
-4. Now we have a big tiff image(Ground Truth) of 10k 10k pixels, break this image into a small patches of 64*64 pixels as done in sliding_window_on_Big_Tiff_image.py file
+4. Now we have a big tiff image(Ground Truth) of 10k 10k pixels, break this image into a small patches of 64*64 pixels as done using sliding_window_on_Big_Tiff_image.py file
 5. Give these cropped images to already trained classifier to get the predictions on 9 classes:
 ![cnn](https://user-images.githubusercontent.com/40523048/53294039-921b2d00-37df-11e9-9fde-04bfc92acc8b.JPG)
 6. A unique color image is created for each class, following is the color coding: